-- What not to bring.
-Don't bring your cellphone, or at the very least, turn it off so it does not ring or buzz in your pocket or purse. - While you wait, be professional and courteous to the attendant and all staff you meet.
-Project confidence in the waiting room. - During the interview, listen carefully and answer the interviewer's questions in a way that highlight your skills and qualifications.
+- While you wait, be professional and courteous to the attendant and all staff you meet.
+Project confidence in the waiting room. - During the interview, listen carefully and answer the interviewer's questions in a way that highlights your skills and qualifications.
 This is where your practice sessions can pay off.
 At the end of the interview, if you are interested in the job, let the interviewer know why you would be an excellent fit. - Do you have any questions?
 This is a common question during the interview process.
 It's a good idea to have some questions in mind.
 It shows that you've done your homework and have come prepared. - Don't forget the thank you note!
 Collect business cards from everyone you meet with and use this information to follow up.
 Use the afterinterview thank you note to thank the interviewer for their time, express your interest in the job, and highlight how you would be the best candidate for this position.